pedes/payments-api-uapim-13nov/home.md

 Permits payments of orders if current User has access permissions to it.
 Developed by Andres.

+> Email-style angle brackets are used for blockquotes.
+>> You can also nest them.
+>>
+> * You can quote a list.
+> * Etc.

+> To break the nested blockquote, add a space between lines.

 **URL** : `/api/payments/:pk/`

 **URL Parameters** : `pk=[integer]` where `pk` is the ID of the Ship on the